suprnation/cats-actors/README.md

     actorSystemResource.use { system =>
       for {
-        childActor <- system.actorOf(ChildActor(), "child-actor")
-        parentActor <- system.actorOf(ParentActor(childActor), "parent-actor")
+        parentActor <- system.actorOf(
+          Ref.of[IO, Option[ActorRef[IO, Request]]](None).map(ParentActor),
+          "parent-actor"
+        )

-        // Send a message to the parent actor
-        _ <- parentActor !
-Message("Hello from main")
-        _ <- system.waitForIdle()
+        // Send a message to the parent and consequently the child actor _ <- parentActor !
+Message("Hello from main") _ <- system.waitForIdle()

-        // Get the parent of the child actor
-        _ <- childActor !
+        // Print the parent of the parent and consequently the child actor _ <- parentActor !
 GetParent
         _ <- system.waitForIdle()

-        // Get the sender of the message in the child actor _ <- childActor !
+        // Print the sender in the parent and consequently the child actor _ <- parentActor !
 GetSender
         _ <- system.waitForIdle()
       } yield ExitCode.Success
     }